 The relationship between perception and cognition has long been a source of controversy and in philosophy and psychology, with debates dating back at least to Plato's Republic (602c-e).
-In more recent years, the idea that perception and cognition are distinct has been championed by philosophers such as Dretske (1981), Fodor (1983), Burge (2010), and Block (2014).
+In more recent years, the idea that perception and cognition are distinct has been notably championed by philosophers such as Dretske (1981), Fodor (1983), Burge (2010), and Block (2014).

-In this paper, I will argue that those theorists sympathetic to a perception-cognition distinction face a challenge from a kind of processing at the intersection of the two that is sometimes called perceptual categorization.
-By this term, I mean the fast, automatic categorization of perceived objects in respect of learned categories.
-One response to this challenge may to be abandon the perception-cognition distinction entirely.
-However, I will go on to suggest an alternative possibility, which I call the three systems approach.
-In short, this suggests that, insofar as we are inclined to think there is a joint in nature between perception and cognition, we should also be open to the possibility that perceptual categorization constitutes a third distinctive process.
+In this paper, I will argue that those theorists sympathetic to a strict perceptioncognition distinction face a challenge from a kind of processing at the intersection of the two that is sometimes called perceptual categorization; that is, the fast, automatic categorization of perceived objects in respect of learned categories.
+One response to this challenge may be to abandon the perception-cognition distinction entirely.
+However, I will go on to suggest an alternative possibility, which I call the three kinds approach.
+In short, this suggests that, insofar as we are inclined to think there is a joint in nature between perception and cognition, we should also be open to the possibility that perceptual categorization constitutes a third distinctive process intermediate between the two.

 The paper proceeds as follows.
-I begin in Section 2 by giving a rough summary of how contemporary defenders draw the distinction between perception and cognition, a position I term the two systems view.
-Next, in Sections 3 and 4, I introduce the idea of perceptual categorization, and go on to offer some challenges to the idea that perceptual categorization can be understood just in terms of either perception or cognition alone.
-In Section 5, I lay out an alternative proposal in the form of the three systems view, which holds that perceptual categorization can fruitfully be considered a distinct stage of processing intermediate between perception and cognition.
-Finally, in Section 6, I evaluate the three systems view in more detail, considering some objections and offering responses.
+I begin in Section 2 by giving a rough summary of how contemporary defenders draw the distinction between perception and cognition, a position I term the two kinds view.
+Next, in Section 3, I introduce the idea of perceptual categorization, and go on to offer some challenges to the idea that perceptual categorization can be understood just in terms of either perception or cognition alone.
+In Section 4, I lay out an alternative proposal in the form of the three kinds view, which holds that perceptual categorization can fruitfully be considered a distinct stage of processing intermediate between perception and cognition.
+Finally, in Section 5, I evaluate the three kinds view in more detail, considering some issues for the view and contexts where it may be applied.

-2. The two systems view
+2. The two kinds view

-There are at least superficially important differences in the roles that perception and cognitive processes like thought and judgment play in the mind.
-Perception operates rapidly and automatically, whereas many cognitive processes such as reasoning typically operate slowly, and are at least potentially under voluntary control.
+Prima facie, at least, there are important differences in the roles that perception and cognition play in the mind.
+Perception operates rapidly and automatically, whereas many cognitive processes such as reflective reasoning typically operate slowly, and are at least potentially under voluntary control.
 The short-term memory mechanisms often thought to underpin perception have a large capacity (Sperling, 1960; Block, 2007), whereas our ability to perform many cognitive tasks is strictly limited by the capacity of working memory (Cowan, 2001).
 Likewise, perception and cognition seem to differ in their representational repertoire.
 Even if one claims, for example, that we can perceive natural kinds or causal interactions (Siegel, 2010; Bayne, 2009), we surely do not perceptually represent highly abstract theoretical kinds like Gini coefficients or haloclines, nor complex logical structures like conditionals.
 By contrast, we have no difficulties in thinking or forming desires about these things.
 Conversely, it has sometimes been suggested (by, e.g., Peacocke, 1992) that perception has a finer grain than cognition, allowing us to perceive far more shades of red, for example, than we can form thoughts about.

-&lt;sup>1 In referring to this process as perceptual categorization, I do not assume that it is a function of perception proper.
+&lt;sup>1 In referring to this process as perceptual categorization, I do not automatically assume that it is a function of perception proper.
 However, some such qualifying term is required, given the ubiquity of processes involving categorization in thought, mental imagery, and other contexts that are more clearly removed from perceptual inputs.